 ADAMA BIO aims to develop sustainable and bio-based products that allow farmers to continue to produce high yields of healthy and high-quality crops, despite the increasing prohibition of various active ingredients.
-Together, the ADAMA BIO portfolio reduces agrochemical load and offers complementary solutions, representing a significant change towards a more sustainable and resilient food system.
+Together, the ADAMA BIO portfolio reduces agrochemical load, improves safety and health for workers and consumers, and offers complementary solutions, representing a significant change towards a more sustainable and resilient food system.